 This is where I felt like I failed miserably on our cruise.
-Little did I know they had a special meet and greet with all the princesses in the lobby!
-It was a reservation only and I missed it.
+Little did I know they had a special meet and greet with all the princesses in the lobby called the Royal Gathering!
+It is a completely free time to meet and greet with the princesses, but it reservation only and I missed it.

 However, after closer examination, I realized that I never had the opportunity to book it.
 Disney opens up onboard experiences to those who have sailed previously so by the time it came around to first-time cruisers there was nothing left.

 Naturally, we would be walking right by this royal event which invoked sheer delight in my daughter who was only met with disappointment when we couldn’t meet them.
 Now that we have “paid our dues” by getting our first sailing under our belt hopefully we will be able to make reservations next time for prime onboard events.